Chorten; the Tibetan word for a stupa, a mound-like Buddhist structure.

 Yak; basically a high altitude long-haired cow with short, thick legs, humped shoulders and large upcurved horns.
 Strictly speaking the yak is the bull and the female is a nak or dri.
 Many of those that you come across are the result of cross-breeding with cattle and are known as dzo (m) or dzomo or zhom (f).

-Yeti; sometimes known as ‘The Abominable Snowman’ this mythical (?) creature inhabits the mountains and occasionally attacks livestock and humans.
-So watch out folks.
+Yeti; sometimes known as ‘The Abominable Snowman’ this creature inhabits the High Himalayas and occasionally attacks livestock and humans.